melsall/NASCOTUS_Research/README.md

 **OrganizingPcorData.R** - using the file Partisan_Heatmaps.R to make correlation matrixes that show the pcor correlations of a subset of predictor variables & outcome variables.

-**GeneralLogisticRegression.R** - supposed to be a general logistic regression for my small dataset **THROWAWAY FOLDER**
+**GeneralLogisticRegression.R** - is a general logistic regression for my whole dataset

+**Partisan Regression** - logistic regression for parties separately so that I can compare the factors that are more important for each party

+**THROWAWAY FOLDER**
 **PartisanCorrelationMatrices** - in theory this file generate correlation matrices for the subsets of partisan data but it doesn't actually work